Getting Started Transfer Steps

-As the Round Rock Campus offers junior and senior level courses for select degree programs, it is important for you to follow a University Transfer Planning Guide to ensure you are pursuing the correct lower-level courses at a local community college for your degree program of interest.
-We encourage you to utilize these documents as soon as you decide on a degree program to avoid spending time and money taking unnecessary courses.
+As the Round Rock Campus offers junior- and senior-level courses for select degree programs, it is important for you to follow a University Transfer Planning Guide to ensure you are pursuing the correct lower-level courses at a local community college for your degree program of interest.
+We encourage you to use these documents as soon as you decide on a degree program to avoid spending time and money taking unnecessary courses.

 Now that you have a listing of required courses for your desired degree plan, complete the freshman- and sophomore-level courses at either the San Marcos Campus or an area community college.
 Remember the RRC offers junior- and senior- (upper-level) courses only.

-If you already have transfer credits, compare your transcripts with the required courses listed on the Transfer Planning Guide, and mark the courses you believe you have completed.
-You may utilize the Transfer Equivalency Guides to assist you in determining course equivalencies.
+If you already have transfer credits, compare your transcripts with the required courses listed on the Transfer Planning Guide and mark the courses you believe you have completed.
+You may use the Transfer Equivalency Guides to assist you in determining course equivalencies.
 (Out of state and private institution coursework may require further review after admission to the University.)

 If you need to take additional prerequisites prior to applying, be sure to: